QuarticCat/enum-ptr/README.md

 # Enum Ptr

-This crate provides a custom derive macro `EnumPtr` to automatically generate compact representations of `enum`s of pointers / references and conversions between them with minimum cost.
+This crate provides a custom derive macro `EnumPtr` to automatically generate compact representations of `enum`s of pointers and conversions between them with minimum cost.
 For example, the following code

 ```rust
 use enum_ptr::EnumPtr;